How to Stick with What WorksFeb 03, 2024

 I’m beginning to see certain fitness "gurus" teach short-term workout plans which masquerade as supplement programs.

-In other words, they make money selling you supplements.
-Problem is they never really encourage you to eat real food.
+In other words, they make money selling you questionable "hormone-boosting" supplements.
+Problem is they are so focused on biohacking your health that they never really encourage you to do the basics (think getting deep sleep nightly).

-This is concerning because, even though some supplements have a real benefit, I think these false gurus are forgetting what matters most… results.
+This is concerning because, even though some supplements and biohacks have a real benefit, I think these false gurus are forgetting what matters most… results.

 The purpose of everything is to hit your priority-one goal, and then maintain your healthy habits for life.